2023 NFL OTA News Tracker

 • Breece Hall isn’t participating at OTAs but HC Robert Saleh is optimistic he’ll be ready for Week 1 while noting that Hall is already hitting 22 mph on their GPS system.
 Hall tempered expectations in his own press conference saying he doesn’t want to jeopardize his future by returning too soon, but he importantly noted that he’s been cutting on the field in addition to his running.
 Hall’s ADP (30, RB11) has slid a bit in recent weeks and we could get a nice buying opportunity if he continues to fall with the tepid news out of Jets camp.
 (June 1)

-• Aaron Rodgers suffered what he called a “tweaked” calf in a pre-practice run, but he doesn’t believe his injury is “too serious.”
+• Aaron Rodgers suffered what he called a “tweaked” calf in a pre-practice run in late May, but he doesn’t believe his injury is “too serious.”
 It’s a bit of an ominous start for New York’s new quarterback, but it sounds like his calf injury should be a minor issue moving forward.
 He’ll miss out on some reps with his new Jets teammates, but his tweaked calf shouldn’t affect his ADP (112, QB15) moving forward.
-(May 24)
+He returned to all drills except for 11-on-11 work on June 6 so it appears that his calf issue won’t hold him back moving forward.
+(June 6)

 AFC North